 Can you imagine some of the most recognized names in the tech world using words like cybernetics?
-Double cue Skynet, T1000, liquid metal – proverbial “come with me if you want to live” - end of the world apocalyptic meltdown.
+Double cue Skynet, T1000, liquid metal – proverbial “come with me if you want to live” - end of the apocalyptic world meltdown.
 Thank heavens for McCarthy.

 Here’s a picture of McCarthy

-You see, McCarthy did more than coin the term artificial intelligence, he understood pretty early on, and we’re talking early - like the late ’50s and early 60’s that machines and men would eventually come together to make the best of a situation, solving complex problems in record time, but what was always emphasized on was - together.
+You see, McCarthy did more than coin the term and define artificial intelligence, he understood pretty early on, and we’re talking early - like the late ’50s and early 60’s that machines and men would eventually come together to make the best of a situation, solving complex problems in record time, but what was always emphasized on was - together.

 Lisp & ALGOL

 Here's another picture of him, in his element.
-A lot more youthful and as you can see, he clearly plays the part of: genius mathematician and a clear no shave November winner.
+A lot more youthful and as you can see, he clearly plays the part of: genius mathematician and a clear no-shave November winner.

 For his contributions to the field, he was eventually given the Turing Award in 1971 for his lecture "The Present State of Research on Artificial Intelligence".
 It would seem that McCarthy's contributions were almost immortalized by him and all his doctoral students.
-Rumor has it that everything he came to teach and in touch with was destined for AI greatness, all his students went on to make stellar breakthroughs in the field of artificial intelligence, computers and computer programming.
+Rumor has it that everything he came to teach and in touch with was destined for AI greatness, all his students went on to make stellar breakthroughs in the field of artificial intelligence, computers, and computer programming.

 To name a few: